linode/docs/docs/applications/configuration-management/introductin-to-jinja/index.md

   /etc/salt/pillar/device1.sls
   {{</ output >}}

-  For a complete list of all builtin Jinja filters, refer to the [Jinja Template Design documentation](http://jinja.pocoo.org/docs/2.10/templates/#builtin-filters).
+  For a complete list of all built in Jinja filters, refer to the [Jinja Template Design documentation](http://jinja.pocoo.org/docs/2.10/templates/#builtin-filters).
 Salt provides a list of custom Jinja filters in their [official documentation](https://docs.saltstack.com/en/latest/topics/jinja/index.html#filters).

 ### Macros